Code-Institute-Submissions/One-Day-In-May-MS1/README.md

 ### content

-- All CDN links copied from the respective sources.
+- All CDN links copied from the respective sources - see links above in the **"Technologies Used"** section.
 - In the nav element, the toggle code was copied from BootStrap: https://getbootstrap.com/docs/4.5/components/navbar/#nav

 **TBC**